NextCenturyCorporation/AIDA-Interchange-Format/README.md

 ontology to validate against.
 Beware that validating large KBs can take a long time.
 There is a sample of a validator param file in `sample_params/validate.common_corpus.single.params`
 * To run the validator using the Kotlin version, run `target/appassembler/bin/validateAIF`.

+# Running the Ontology Resource Generator

+To generate the resource variables from a particular ontology file, please refer to the README located at `src/main/java/com/ncc/aif/ont2javagen/README.md`.

 # Running the ColdStart -> AIF Converter (Kotlin only)